These little beauties are like miracles in your kitchen, they sprout over just afew days and yet give your body so much benefit

 But why bother you ask.
 Well there are many health benefits to making and eating sprouted pulses.

-By sprouting your own pulses, you help to make the minerals more easily absorbable.
+Plus by sprouting your own pulses, you help to make the minerals more easily absorbable.

 Smaller pulses such as lentils, and seeds such as broccoli, are the easiest to sprout.
 Puy/black/Beluga/caviar lentils and broccoli seeds are my fav for sprouting.
 Quinoa and small seeds, such as alfalfa, also sprout well.
 The smaller the seed, the faster they sprout.
-Larger pulses when sprouted, like chickpeas/garbanzo beans, can be a bit too crunchy (for my taste) and contain high levels of lectins, which can make your stomach bloat and feel uncomfortable.
+Larger pulses when sprouted, like chickpeas/garbanzo beans, can be a bit too crunchy (for my taste) and contain higher levels of lectins, which can make your stomach bloat and feel uncomfortable.

 Interestingly, research studies have shown that the absorption of beneficial nutrients in lentils is almost equal whether they are cooked or sprouted.
 I find them easy to sprout and love their delicious flavour and crunch in salads.